 LIPP assistance is not available for loans from family and friends, for personal loans from banks or other sources, or for other graduate school debt except as specified above.
 LIPP coverage is also not available for student loans with repayment terms shorter than 10 years or 120 payments total.

 There is no retroactive LIPP assistance and no LIPP assistance available for periods of loan forbearance, deferment or during grace periods.
-Interest accrued due to forbearance, deferment (except while enrolled at HLS), significantly extended repayment terms (i.e. interest only plans), or other periods of non-payment, and penalties for late payment or default on education loans are not eligible for LIPP coverage.
+Interest accrued due to forbearance, deferment (except while enrolled at HLS), significantly extended or deflated repayment terms (i.e. interest only, income driven or graduated plans), or other periods of non-payment, loans in which the grace period has been waived, and penalties for late payment or default on education loans are not eligible for LIPP coverage.
 In order to remain eligible for LIPP, graduates must provide proof of good standing from the servicers of all applicable loans, including undergraduate/joint degree loans, and may not have an outstanding term bill balance with Harvard University.
 LIPP assistance is solely and specifically intended to be used to repay eligible education loans.